 Q. Although I’m a permanent resident (Green Card holder), I spend a significant time outside of the U.S..
 What kind of insurance should I buy?

-There are certain insurance policies that can provide coverage in this situation.
+There are certain travel insurance policies that can provide coverage in this situation.
 Eligibility depends on many factors.
+And that can be confusing.
+Our Customer Success Team is on hand to help you understand your situation and assist you in finding the best travel medical plan for you.

 Q. Can I have one insurance policy that covers me no matter where I am in the world?

-Yes.
-Contact our licensed expert Insurance Consultants to know if you’re eligible for such a policy.
-They’ll seek to understand your situation and assist you in finding a suitable policy.
+Depending on your specific situation, there could be.
+Contact our licensed expert Insurance Consultants to find out if you’re eligible for such a policy.

 Have additional questions or need to purchase a green card holder insurance plan?